will-fezz/node-red-remarkable-flow/README.md

-# 📚 Node-RED EPUB to PDF Workflow for reMarkable & Kavita
+# 📚 Node-RED EPUB to PDF Workflow for reMarkable

 This repository contains a Node-RED flow designed to automate the process of delivering EPUB and PDF files to your reMarkable tablet via email.